 “Last fall we were really just stretching our legs and finding our way,” explains Carr.
 “This year will truly be our grand opening and we’re excited by the energy we’re already feeling in the community.”

-Flavor that Favors High Expectations.
+A Flavor that Favors High Expectations

 Ice cream at The Scoop is more in the direction of custard or gelato than what you might consider traditional ice cream.
 It’s especially rich and creamy with robust flavor.
 This year The Scoop is upping its game from eight flavor options to at least 12.

-Chocolate and vanilla purists will welcome news that both classics will remain on the menu, but you can also expect delicious experimentation resulting in flavors like Lemon Poppy Seed, Peanut Butter & Jelly and Strawberry Cheesecake.
+Chocolate and vanilla purists will welcome news that both classics will remain on the menu, but you can also expect delicious experimentation resulting in flavors like Lemon Poppy Seed, Peanut Butter & Jelly, and Strawberry Cheesecake.
 Carr says he’s eyeing a couple of non-dairy, vegan options too.
 Sound good?
 Grab a spoon.

 “Customers love what we’re coming up with,” says Carr.
 “We’ve had terrific feedback and some strong Yelp reviews.
 Feedback is everything to us.”